creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-04-Transfer-Learning.md

 # Conclusions
 - The authors use a wide range of tools for the analysis and understanding of models.
 - Both image features and low-level statistics play a role in the good performance of transfer learning on target tasks.
-- Pre-trained models are close to each other and have better robustness and generalization capacities than randomly initiliazed models.
+- Pre-trained models are close to each other in the parameter space.
+- Pre-trained models have better robustness and generalization capacities than randomly initiliazed models.
 - The checkpoint model with best performance on source data may not give the best performance on target data.